-He was introduced to Namibia in 1976 when, together with his fellow conscripts he was sent to Ondangwa Air-force base near the border with Angola.
-He later returned to Namibia and in 1985 was appointed photographer for a new weekly, The Namibian.
-Following independence, he and his family moved to Johannesburg, from where he covered the Angolan civil war as freelancer for Reuters.
-He later joined Media 24 magazines mostly working for Drum.
-He is a senior and established news photographer whose work has been exhibited in Africa and Europe.
-His Namibian photographic collection documenting Swapo’s war of Liberation and the South African occupation is widely used by historians, researchers and film makers alike.
-His photographs critically inform the contemporary reading of the Continent’s recent History.
-Liebenberg’s exhibitions include Rise and Fall of Apartheid at ICP, New York; Namibia, African Photography Encounters, Bamako and Framing Fashion, Brighton Museum, Brighton.
+He was introduced to Namibia in 1976 when, together with his fellow conscripts, he was sent to Ondangwa Air-force base near the border with Angola.
+He later returned to Namibia and in 1985 was appointed photographer for a weekly news platform, ‘The Namibian’.
+Following independence, he and his family moved to Johannesburg, from where he covered the Angolan civil war as a freelancer for Reuters.
+He later joined Media24 magazines and worked for Drum Magazine.